 In combination these three industries accounted for 524 million in total or 29.9% of the total value added by industry in the the City of Albany.

 In comparison, the same 3 industries in Western Australia accounted for 6.0% in Health Care and Social Assistance; 2.0% in Agriculture, Forestry and Fishing and 3.2% in Retail Trade.

 The major differences between the value added by industries of the City of Albany and Western Australia were:

-The largest change in the value added by industries between 2011/12 and 2016/17 in the City of Albany was for:
+The largest changes in the value added by industries between 2014/15 and 2019/20 in the City of Albany were for: